 The race course had all the facilities there for us to use like the bar, burger and ice-cream vans.
 There was also a shop selling loads of running items too.
 There was plenty of space to stretch off and meet up with your family and friends.
 You could easily walk to the grandstands where the finish line was to cheer on your fellow runners.

-In the goody bag there was your technical t-shirt, high 5 hydration tablet samples, a bottle of Strathmore water, eat natural bar, bag of crisps, packet of mints, sample packs of cream, Teapigs tea bags and Oceanspray dried fruit, not forgetting an awesome medal.
+In the goody bag, there was your technical t-shirt, high 5 hydration tablet samples, a bottle of Strathmore water, eat natural bar, a bag of crisps, a packet of mints, sample packs of cream, Teapigs tea bags and Oceanspray dried fruit, not forgetting an awesome medal.

 Overall the Scottish Half Marathon was a great day.
 Really well organised, with plenty of local support and lots of positive atmosphere.
 I would definitely recommend this race to anyone looking to do a half marathon.
 If you’re looking to get involved, check out our listings for running events here!